Boroli

 the wines:

 Chardonnay may not be native to the Barolo area but these days it is very much at home here, and this is a great example.
+(The wine is named after the earliest recorded date of farming here.)
 The fruit is grown on the north-facing aspect of the Brunella vineyard, next to the winery; after being harvested by hand the bunches are carefully sorted, macerated at low temperature for 1-2 days to extract aromatic elements from the skins, pressed, and fermented in stainless steel using neutral selected yeasts.
 (After the 2024 vintage the wine will be fermented using indigenous yeast.)
 The wine is aged in stainless steel for 10 months before being bottled in the summer following the vintage.

 Note: fresh, flavorful and expressive, this Chardonnay is pale straw in color with a greenish glint; it shows a very attractive aroma of green apple and a hint of spice, notes which carry over onto the palate, and very attractive fresh acidity.